angelxuanchang/nlp-class/faq.md

 ### Email policy

 * We will be using [Piazza]({{ site.piazza }}/) for **all** discussions including asking for help.
 For syllabus, practice, homeworks, exams, or other clarification emails **do not** email me (the instructor) or the TA(s) directly.
-* If you email the instructor directly for personal matters that are inappropriate for the Piazza discussion board, use your SFU email address to send the email (do not use any other provider), and use either <code>cmpt413:</code> or <code>cmpt825:</code> as the prefix in your subject line.
+* If you email the instructor directly for personal matters that are inappropriate for the Piazza discussion board, use your SFU email address to send the email (do not use any other provider), and use <code>cmpt825:</code> as the prefix in your subject line.
 * Do not email the TAs directly (without cc:ing the instructor) under any circumstance.
 * Before you email or post to the Piazza discussion board **read this FAQ**.